Dhev-Mugunddhan-A/SKIN-LESION-CLASSIFICATION/README.md

 ## Overview
-This project focuses on the categorization of skin lesions from dermoscopic images to aid in efficient and accurate diagnosis.
+This project focuses on the categorization of skin lesions from dermoscopic images to aid in efficient and accurate diagnosis for the Computer Aided Diagnostic(CAD) Systems.
+This project is done as a part of our Final year Capstone Project under the course B.Tech AI and Data Science at Shiv Nadar University Chennai.
+The project duration spanned across two semesters with Phase-1 in the 7th Sem ( accounting for 3 credits) and Phase -2 in the 8-th  Sem (accounting for 6 credits)

+## PHASE 1
 Leveraging the ISIC segmentation and classification challenge datasets, the primary goal is to build a model with fewer parameters and lower runtime complexity during inference while maintaining high diagnostic performance.

-## Key Objectives
+### Key Objectives
 - Develop a computationally efficient model for skin lesion diagnosis.
 - Minimize runtime complexity and the number of parameters in the model.
 - Achieve accurate segmentation and classification of skin lesions.

+### Dataset
+The project utilized the ISIC segmentation and classification challenge 2018 Task 1 and Task3 datasets respectively, which consist of dermoscopic images annotated for skin lesion analysis.

-## Methodology
+### Methodology
 The project involves a four-stage pipeline:
 1. **Pre-processing**:
    - Image resizing.